appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

 WHERE id = {{JSONForm1.formData.id}};
 ```

-Above query updates the `phone` and `email` fields in the `users` table using JSON form data and the provided `ID` to identify the record.
+The above query updates the `phone` and `email` fields in the `users` table using the JSON form data.
+It targets the user record with the provided `ID`.

 </dd>